-Bourbon is clean like vodka, but has a slightly sweeter profile, though not as sweet as rum.
+Bourbon is clean like vodka, but has a slightly sweeter and a smokey/oak profile, though not as sweet as rum.
 It will bring out the sweetness of the vanilla without overpowering the vanilla aroma.
 It also helps to pull back some of the licorice tones of a Tahitian or Tongan vanilla bean.
 It really enhances some of the darker/smokier vanilla beans like Indonesian and Mexican.

 So, which spirit within VanillaPura extracts is right for you?
 The answer largely depends on the level of sweetness you are looking for.
 In concise terms:

 - Vodka is Flavorless = True vanilla bean taste.

 - Bourbon is Slightly Sweet and Smokey = Enhanced vanilla taste and sweetness

 - Rum is Very Sweet = Maximum vanilla taste, aroma and sweetness.

 Did you ever think vanilla extract could offer so much to your culinary experience?
 Whenever you are making desserts that call for a vodka, bourbon or rum, add a teaspoon or two of VanillaPura with the same spirit to enhance the taste even more!